build2-packaging/nvidia-cuda-toolkit/cuda-cudart/README.md

-# libcudart - A C library
+# cuda-cudart - A C library

 > **NOTE:**
 This package is not open source and does not contain any source code.
 Instead,